RevenueCat/docs/docs/dashboard-and-metrics/charts.md

 | No Offer          | When none of the above Offer Types were used on the transaction. | None | No Offer |

 :::warning
-At this time, Stripe coupon codes are not supported at this time.
+At this time, Stripe coupon codes are not supported.

 (Revenue for those transactions _is_ correctly tracked, but the promo identifier is not supported for analysis in Charts)
 :::